SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ImpactOfProtocolVersionChanges.md

 ## Impacting changes

-There are quite a lot of protocol changes that can cause impact.
+There are many protocol changes that can cause impact.

-Causing impact means that if you have an existing element using a previous version of this protocol, that you cannot upgrade to the new version because something in your system will (or might) break depending on what specific features of the protocol or DataMiner are being used.
+Causing impact means that if you have an existing element using a previous version of this protocol, you cannot upgrade to the new version because something in your system will (or might) break depending on what specific features of the protocol or DataMiner are being used.

 The impacted changes listed here are grouped based on the change that is implemented.